isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

 •	Build with blocks.
 Babies learn about spatial relationship and problem solving when they play with blocks.

 <img src="/images/diyresources/preschool/i-can-read/tip0to12.png" style="width:100%">

+**Watch Me!**
+<br>Learning to read starts from birth.
+Whether through books, words, or songs – daily language experiences help form an emotional bond with your baby and are vital to the development of your baby’s early literacy skills.